Here’s a conversation I keep having:

 The system that Arsdale is referring to is so convenient that, before it was open sourced, ex-Google engineers at Facebook and Twitter wrote their own versions of bazel in order to get the same benefits.

 It’s theoretically possible to create an automagic build system that makes building anything, with any dependencies, simple without having a monorepo, but it’s more effort, enough effort that I’ve never seen a system that does it seamlessly.
 Maven and sbt are pretty nice, in a way, but it’s not uncommon to lose a lot of time tracking down and fixing version dependency issues.
 Systems like rbenv and virtualenv try to sidestep the problem, but they result in a proliferation of development environments.
-Using a monorepo where HEAD is always points to a consistent and valid version removes problem of tracking multiple repo versions entirely2.
+Using a monorepo where HEAD always points to a consistent and valid version removes the problem of tracking multiple repo versions entirely2.

 Build systems aren’t the only thing that benefit from running on a mono repo.
 Just for example, static analysis can run across project boundaries without any extra work.
 Many other things, like cross-project integration testing and code search are also greatly simplified.